teambi0s/bi0sCTF/2022/Rev/Rusted/README.md

 + The `e5` is then checked if it is equal to 0
 + After determining `enc`, you can use SM4 CBC decryption to extract the key and IV from binary.

+### Hint

+The result of every subtraction operation should be 0.

 ### Flag